Joscolgan/bter_population_genomics/README.md

 # brit_pop_colgan_et_al_2019
-Scripts used for Colgan et al. (2019) selection within bumblebees
+This repository contains scripts used for the population genomics analyses outlined the manuscript:
+__Signatures of ongoing selection in response to environmental pressures in a wild population of the buff-tailed bumblebee__

 The present repository contains scripts for:
 - The quality assessment and filtering of raw Illumina FASTQ data (data_analysis/)